Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 <sup name="f2">[2](#a2)</sup> Cue thunderous applause.

-<sup name="f3">[3](#a3)</sup> And, I, might add, left it on the mat, put my heart and soul into it, laughed, cried, became a part of it, spilt my life's blood, cursed the Gods on your behalf all while wondering how anyone has been able to install an entire cluster of this OS in a timely fashion - for you, yes you, that guy who always asks me: "Can I install Ubuntu?"
+<sup name="f3">[3](#a3)</sup> And, I, might add, left it on the mat, put my heart and soul into it, laughed, cried, became a part of it, spilt my life's blood, cursed the Gods on your behalf, all while wondering how anyone has been able to install an entire cluster of this OS in a timely fashion - for you, yes you, that guy who always asks me: "Can I install Ubuntu?"

 <sup name="f4">[4](#a4)</sup> Meaning, that it's going to work, it will have some special sauce, but the two whole beef patties will be missing, which means you can eat it but you'll be wondering where the beef is.

 <sup name="f5">[5](#a5)</sup> Okay, so disk controller set-up is a killer problem.
-If you really want the RAID setup correctly, import the controller setup in a spreadsheet, install the backend nodes with CentOS/RHEL, and then reinstall them with this procedure for Ubuntu.
+If you really want the RAID setup correctly using this procedure, import the controller setup in a spreadsheet, install the backend nodes with CentOS/RHEL, and then reinstall them with this procedure for Ubuntu.
 Magic.
 You have your controllers set-up and you have Ubuntu.
 The Ubuntu install takes longer but you'll have the RAID set-up the way you expect with the small constraint of having an extra install.
 But that takes what, 10-15 minutes for as many nodes as you have?

-<sup name="f6">[6](#a6)</sup> That might be "Wiley:" "Walrus" or "Woodchuck" or "Werewolf" even so don't quote me on that.
+<sup name="f6">[6](#a6)</sup> That might be "Wiley " "Walrus" or "Woodchuck" or "Werewolf" even, so don't quote me on that.

-<sup name="f7">[7](#a7)</sup>Don't ask me why, I don't know.
+<sup name="f7">[7](#a7)</sup> Don't ask me why, I don't know.
 Don't let it disharmonize your wa or disrupt your chi.
 Accept that it is and be one with it.
 Until some one fixes it.
-Which someone will, any day now, really, any.day.someone.
+Which someone will, any day now, really, someone.any.day.now.

 <h7>Footnotes to the Footnotes</h7>